 There are some wonderful videos of Dr. Greenspan coaching parents where the child is playing aimlessly and the parents are aimlessly trying to get the child’s attention and failing miserably.
 Dr. Greenspan just has them sit back and watch what the child is interested in.
 That is your window into the child’s world.

 He then coaches the parents to join in what the child is doing and get that gleam in the eye—which will happen if you are joining the child instead of trying to make the child join you.
 This is so important.
 Stop trying to make him or her join you!
 You must join the child!
 This is the developmental approach to supporting a child’s growth and progress.

 For older children this gets much harder, sure.
 And this is where having a sensory integration occupational therapy assessment and occupational therapy comes in.
 The therapist will be able to see what the child’s sensory profile is in order to see what senses might be more over- or under-aroused.
-They will provide activities to work on modulating these senses to help the child attend to the world.
+They will provide activities to work on modulating these senses while interacting to help the child attend to the world.

 For children on the spectrum, their sensory issues will overwhelm them most of each and every day and cause them to use habits that help them stay regulated.

 Behaviour is communication.
 When autistic children flap their hands, like our son does when he is very excited, you need to interpret why they are flapping their hands rather than trying to suppress it as the behavioural technique of “quiet hands” tries to do.
 Think of it like training yourself to stop being hungry if you need food, or to just cognitively try to not be tired when sleep deprived.
 It is not possible.